 Professional Governance Act (PGA)

-Until the PGA is brought fully into force, the Foresters Act remains largely in place to direct the ABCFP’s operations.
-The PGA will be brought into force through regulation.
-In 2019 the Professional Governance General Regulation was established to set merit-based selection principles and the process for the nomination of registered professionals to stand for election to council; identified relevant provincial legislation that is related to the practice of the professions in scope of the PGA; and identified documents and information that may be disclosed in the public interest.
+In 2019 the first regulation under the PGA, Professional Governance General Regulation, was established to set merit-based selection principles and the process for the nomination of registered professionals to stand for election to council; identified relevant provincial legislation that is related to the practice of the professions in scope of the PGA; and identified documents and information that may be disclosed in the public interest.

 OSPG Annual Report 2019-2020